learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 ### Instance Methods

 All objects respond to methods and messages, like `#object_id` in the example above.
-We evoke the methods an object responds to via dot-notation.
+One interesting method provided is the `#methods` method that returns an array of all the methods and messages an object responds to.
+We can evoke this method via dot-notation.
 One of the great things you can ask every object in ruby is "What methods do you respond to?"

 ```ruby
 class Dog